awemorris/suika3/README.md

 Suika3 is based on `PlayField Engine`, a comprehensive 2D game engine.
 This means that Suika3 is fully extensible using the Playfield API.
-(Can you believe that Playfield Engine was actually developed just for Suika3?)
+(Playfield Engine was actually developed just for Suika3.)

 ```
 +------------------------------+